The best special occasion restaurants in Melbourne

 Eureka!
 We've found Melbourne's most glorious views.
 Eureka 89 soars 300 metres above sea level.
 Time your visit to watch the sun set over the glittering city skyline as you embark on a five or seven course chef's menu.
 With a seasonal modern Australian menu, you'll always be served art on a plate.
 Try delicate dishes like yellowfin tuna and smoked beetroot or Victorian-grazed beef paired with local wines.

 Sitting on Bond Street, Maha’s decor is as captivating and dramatic as the menu.
 It's regularly awarded as one of the city’s finest restaurants.
 Shane Delia and his team take Middle Eastern flavours and spin them into the future.
 The tasting menu promises an opulent spread.
-Share smoked hummus and lamb kibbeh.
-Slow-roasted lamb shoulder and Lebanese garlic dumplings.
+Share smoked hummus, tuna kibbeh and roasted lamb cutlets.
 And finish on honey-drizzled Turkish delight dumplings.

 If discreet fine dining with dramatic Japanese flair is on your wish list, enter the world of Akaiito.
 Dark and moody, lit by a rosy ribbon of light overhead, it’s tailor-made for clandestine catch-ups.
 Take your seat by the show kitchen to watch as the robata chefs and sushi masters prepare your multi-course set menu.
-From the Wagyu tartare to the robata chargrilled kingfish collar, it’s a gourmet degustation.
+From the dry aged duck with burnt apple puree to the spiced rhubarb dessert, it’s a gourmet degustation.

 More fine dining in Melbourne